Yshayy/not-my-problem-talk/slides/demo.md

 ## Resiliency

-* The network can failed
+* The network can fail
 * We want to retry failed requests
 * Let's add Polly